 If you feel lovesick more days than not or your lovesickness isn’t going away, here are a couple of things you can do to practice self-care for the sake of your health:

 - Reduce your stress.
 Go to a yoga class, breathe deeply or meditate.
 Do whatever you need to do to slow your heart rate and calm your nerves.

 - Remove yourself from an unhealthy relationship.
 If you’re lovesick because you’re in a relationship with a creep who withholds love, communication and affection, then you need to get out.
 The lovesickness and its accompanying fears and anxieties won’t go away until you do.

-- Put parameters on yourself.
-If you're prone to late-night Facebook stalking (ahem!), make a rule to turn your computer off by 10 p.m.
+- Set boundaries for yourself.
+If you’re prone to late-night Instagram stalking (ahem!) or checking their likes/mentions religiously, make a rule to turn your computer off by 10 p.m.
 Tell a friend to hold you accountable.
-Don't give into your obsessions.
+Don’t give in to your obsessions.

 Originally published February 2014.